Simon Holmes à Court: Climate 200

 In the lead up to the 2019 Australian federal election, Climate200 raised nearly half a million dollars for the campaign.
 It helped support the campaigns of Zali Steggall, Helen Haines and Rebekha Sharkie.

 In the lead up to 2022 election, Holmes à Court began to get more press coverage, which helped to raise the profile of Climate 200.
-On Thursday 14 October 2021 Holmes à Court appeared on Q+A alongside Liberal MP Tim Wilson, Labor MP Chris Bowen, Amelia Telford (Director of SEED Indigenous Youth Climate Network) and Anne Baker (Mayor of Issac Regional Council).
+On 14 October 2021, Holmes à Court appeared on Q+A alongside Liberal MP Tim Wilson, Labor MP Chris Bowen, Amelia Telford (Director of SEED Indigenous Youth Climate Network) and Anne Baker (Mayor of Issac Regional Council).

 The Big Teal

-In 2022 Holmes à Court released 'The Big Teal' as part of Monash University Publishing's 'In The National Interest' series.
+In 2022, Holmes à Court released 'The Big Teal' as part of Monash University Publishing's 'In The National Interest' series.

 Defamation suit against The Daily Telegraph and the Daily Mail

 On the 17 May, 4 days before the 2022 election, Holmes à Court used the phrase "Angel of Death" to refer to John Howard.
 This was in reference to a quote by a Liberal insider from The Saturday Paper who said "I look at John Howard as the angel of death.
-You don’t send John Howard somewhere you don’t need him."

 He was accused by various members of the Liberal party of comparing John Howard to Nazi doctor Josef Mengele, although the Executive Council of Australian Jewry said that they accepted that there were many uses for the term and were satisfied that Holmes à Court was not referencing the Nazis.

-On 18 May Holmes à Court launched a defamation action against The Daily Telegraph and the Daily Mail news outlets and is also considering suing Liberal MP Dave Sharma, who accused Holmes à Court of a Holocaust slur.
+On 18 May, Holmes à Court launched a defamation action against The Daily Telegraph and the Daily Mail news outlets and is also considering suing Liberal MP Dave Sharma, who accused Holmes à Court of a Holocaust slur.